Muhsin al-Fadhli

-Muhsin Fadhil Ayed Ashour al-Fadhli (محسن فضيل عيد أشور الفاضلي) (24 April 1981 – 8 July 2015) was an alleged senior leader of Khorasan, an offshoot of the al-Nusra Front, a branch of al-Qaeda.
+Muhsin Fadhil Ayed Ashour al-Fadhli (محسن فضيل عيد عاشور الفضلي) (24 April 1981 – 8 July 2015) was an alleged senior leader of Khorasan, an offshoot of the al-Nusra Front, a branch of al-Qaeda.

 Militant activity

-According to the U.S. Department of Treasury, al-Fadhli fought with the Taliban and al-Qaeda in Afghanistan as the second-in-command to an unnamed al-Qaeda leader.
+According to the U.S. Department of Treasury, al-Fadhli fought alongside the Taliban and al-Qaeda in Afghanistan as the second-in-command to an unnamed al-Qaeda leader.
 In Chechnya, Al-Fadhli fought against Russian forces and received military training.
 According to media reports, al-Fadhli was a close confidant of Osama bin Laden, and one of a few people to be informed of the September 11 attacks, before they were launched.
 He was born in Kuwait and used the aliases Abu Majid Samiyah, Abu Samia, Dawud al-Asadi, Muhsin Fadhil Ayyid al-Fadhli and Muhsin Fadil Ayid Ashur al-Fadhli.

 By 2002, al-Fadhli was raising funds for the attack on the French Maritime Jewel ship that was carried out later that year off the coast of Yemen.
 Al-Fadhli was also suspected of being connected to the October 2002 attack on U.S. Marines on the Kuwaiti island of Faylaka.
 In February 2003, al-Fadhli was convicted by a Kuwaiti court for financial support for terrorist activities and participating in military training in Afghanistan in order to carry out terrorist attacks.
 The Kuwaiti court issued a five-year jail sentence to al-Fadhi and the other three convicted terrorists.

 In the U.S. Department of Treasury's 2005 designation of al-Fadhli, he is mentioned as “a major facilitator connected to the brutal terrorist, Abu Musab al-Zarqawi” who assisted fighters attacking U.S. and multinational forces in Iraq.
 The Saudi Ministry of Interior listed al-Fadhli as a suspected terrorist in 2005 and the United Nations added al-Fadhli to its Al-Qaida Sanctions List in 2011.